3Lowz/animated-enigma/README.md

 Fastify basic template for plugin development

 ## Name
-Fastify Plugin Template
+Fastify Plugin Base Template

 ## Description
 Starter kit for the development of a fastify plugin from scratch

 ## Installation
- - 1 clone this repo
+  1. clone this repo
  - 2

     `git remote remove origin`